Building Progressive Web Apps | Capacitor Documentation

 Follow the Progressive Web App Checklist before going live, and use Lighthouse to audit and test your app.

-If you're struggling to meet Progressive Web App performance standards with your existing frontend stack, take a look at Ionic Framework version 4 or greater as an option for getting fast PWA support with nearly zero configuration.
-Ionic 4.x or above is a web component library that works in several popular frontend frameworks, not just Angular.
+If you're struggling to meet Progressive Web App performance standards with your existing frontend stack, take a look at Ionic Framework as an option for getting fast PWA support with nearly zero configuration.